Emancipated from Mental Slavery: Pop Culture References to Marcus Garvey

 We are going to emancipate ourselves from mental slavery because whilst others might free the body, none but ourselves can free the mind.
 Mind is your only ruler, sovereign.
 The man who is not able to develop and use his mind is bound to be the slave of the other man who uses his mind …

 Marcus Garvey’s memory has been kept alive worldwide.
 Schools, colleges, highways, and buildings in Africa, Europe, the Caribbean, and the United States have been named in his honor.
 Garvey has also been immortalized in song and literary works both fiction and non.
-What follows is an attempt to delve into the influence Marcus Garvey continues to hold despite the fact he joined the ancestors more than seventy years ago and efforts by those who oppose the redemption of Africa to render him something other than influential.
+What follows is an attempt to delve into the influence Marcus Garvey continues to hold despite the fact he joined the ancestors more than seventy years ago.
+Efforts to render him something “other” than influential by those who oppose the redemption of Africa continue to the present.

-Malcolm X’s father Earl Little met Malcolm’s mother Louise at a UNIA convention in Montreal, Canada.
-Little also was the president of the UNIA division in Omaha, Nebraska and sold the Negro World newspaper while his wife Louise was a contributor to the Negro World.
+Malcolm X’s father Earl Little met Malcolm’s mother Louise at a convention of the Universal Negro Improvement Association in Montreal, Canada.
+Little also was the president of the UNIA division in Omaha, Nebraska and sold the UNIA’s Negro World newspaper while his wife Louise was a contributor to the Negro World.

 Kwame Nkrumah named the national shipping line of Ghana the Black Star Line in honor of Garvey and the UNIA.
+Established on 10 September 1957, the state shipping line was 60 percent owned by Ghana and 40 percent owned by Israel.
+The first ship it purchased was named the “Volta River.”
 Nkrumah also named the national soccer team the Black Stars as well.
 The black star at the center of Ghana’s flag is also inspired by the Black Star Line.
+The company’s assets were sold in 1982 by the Provisional National Defense Council.

 During a trip to Jamaica, Martin Luther King and his wife Coretta Scott King visited the shrine of Marcus Garvey on June 20, 1965 and laid a wreath.
 In a speech he told the audience that Garvey “was the first man of color to lead and develop a mass movement.
 He was the first man on a mass scale and level to give millions of Negroes a sense of dignity and destiny.
 And make the Negro feel he was somebody.”
 Earlier that day at the National Arena, Dr. King was given the Keys to the City of Kingston after delivering another 40-plus-minute address.
 In his introductory remarks he was quoted as saying that “In Jamaica I feel like a human being.”[1][2]